Grafana Plugins Explained

 Three categories of Grafana plugins

 The Grafana open-source solution ships with basic features but is highly flexible and customizable.
-In its initial state, it does not have much functionality, but its plugin architecture makes it highly expandable.
+Initially, it does not have much functionality, but its plugin architecture makes it highly expandable.
 Adding the relevant plugins enables you to customize it to meet your specific needs.

 Although there are hundreds of plugins, most of them fall under the following three main categories.